- Home

 Compliance Structure

-For the protection of whistle-blowers, internal regulations, including internal reporting regulations, are established and disseminated to ensure that they are treated fairly or not involved in any trouble as a result of their actions.
-Further, partly reflecting the revision of the Whistleblower Protection Act, our internal reporting regulations clearly state that the obligation to maintain the confidentiality of information that enables the whistleblower to be identified shall be ensured, and that any violation of the prohibition of searching for the whistleblower and prohibition of retaliation against and disadvantageous treatment of the whistleblower may result in disciplinary action.
+It is also important to fully consider the protection of whistleblowers and establish and disseminate internal regulations, including internal reporting regulations, to ensure that employees are treated fairly or not involved in any trouble as a result of their actions.
+Partly reflecting the revision of the Whistleblower Protection Act, our internal reporting regulations clearly state that the obligation to maintain the confidentiality of information that enables the whistleblower to be identified shall be ensured, and that any violation of the prohibition of searching for the whistleblower and prohibition of retaliation against and disadvantageous treatment of the whistleblower may result in disciplinary action.

 Organization of the Compliance Committee